 Every time the bride and groom kiss, everyone eats a Hershey’s kiss when you see Uncle Joe, everyone high-fives.
 (You could also make it a drinking game, but we don’t want to be the ones to suggest imbibing too heavily while watching your wedding video!)

-And definitely make a point of Instagramming everyone’s reaction and post using your wedding hashtag.
+And definitely make a point of putting everyone’s reaction on you IG story.

 Get that love spread around-the-world needs to be inspired by your true love; this is not the time to be bashful.